 You will have the opportunity to check your CAS in draft form: please do so and make sure you notify your college or department of any changes that are needed.

-Your CAS number, which you need for your visa application, will be emailed to you in a 'CAS statement' which lists the information that the University has sent to UK Visas and Immigration and the University’s Tier 4 Licensed Sponsor number and address, which you should use in your visa application as the address for your ‘primary site of study’.
+Your CAS number will be emailed to you in a 'CAS statement'.
+This also lists information that the University has sent to UK Visas and Immigration and the University’s Tier 4 Licensed Sponsor number and address, which you should use in your visa application as the address for your ‘primary site of study’.

 Academic Technology Approval Scheme (ATAS) certificate

-Some postgraduate research students and undergraduate students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate before applying for a visa.
+Some students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate before applying for a visa.
 Your CAS will state whether you need an ATAS certificate and your college or department can help you apply.
 You must get an agreed research statement from your department or a list of modules from your college (undergraduates) for your ATAS application.

-You should apply for your ATAS certificate as soon as you can as they can take 20 working days or longer to process.
+You should apply for your ATAS certificate as soon as you can as they can take 20 working days or longer to process (30 working days in the summer).
 If you are starting a new course, you can apply for ATAS while your offer is still conditional.
 You will need to apply for a new ATAS certificate before a visa application to continue a course even if you obtained an ATAS certificate for your previous visa application and your course has not changed.

-If you are applying for the Tier 4 Doctorate Extension Scheme (DES), usually you will not need a new ATAS certificate.
+If you are applying for the Tier 4 Doctorate Extension Scheme (DES), you do not need an ATAS certificate.